Updated on Tuesday, August 18, 11:40am

 Students with any health-related concerns or questions, please contact the Student Health Clinic at (319)-273-2009 opt.#1

 More details from the UNI Student Health Center may be found at health.uni.edu/clinic-information/coronavirus

 Travel Restrictions & Suspension of Programs

-The University of Northern Iowa and its Study Abroad Center have made the decision to cancel all study abroad summer programs for 2020.
+The University of Northern Iowa and its Study Abroad Center have made the decision to cancel all study abroad Fall 2020 and Winter Break 2020.
 This decision was not made lightly and our number one priority is the safety of all our students, faculty and staff.
-By making this decision on March 5, it allows students to make alternate plans for the summer in regards to their academics.
-Students who were planning on participating in a summer program for 2020 should work with the SAC if they have questions.
 We continue to monitor the situation and follow advice from the CDC and the US Department of State, as well as the Iowa Department of Public Health.